 In this episode, Ricardo tries to define what making progress really is.
 Many times even brilliant people get trapped thinking that movement = action = progress.
 Movement for the sake of proving you are doing something is pointless, consumes energy and resources and will not take you and your organization anywhere.

-In this podcast, Ricardo talks about his visit to the world's largest ship, the Danish Triple-E, which was anchored in the Copenhagen harbor this month.
-The ship was manufactured in South Korea and has several technological solutions of a sustainable design.
+In this podcast, Ricardo talks about his visit to the world's largest ship, the Danish Triple-E, anchored in the Copenhagen harbour this month.
+The ship was manufactured in South Korea and had several technological solutions of a sustainable design.
 The "E" stands for "Economic of Scale", "Energy Efficiency" and "Environmental Performance".
 Learn more about the ship at www.worldslargestship.com

 Ricardo takes a quick tour of some parts of the Maersk Triple-E: The Largest Ship to carry containers in the World (2013).
 The visit took place at the port of Copenhagen, Denmark.
 Triple E ships belong to a category of super ships for the transport of containers, with a capacity to transport more than 18,000 containers (18,000 TEU).
 The name "Triple E" is derived from the principles that guided its design: